The Great California Tax Exodus: Why High Earners Are Fleeing to No-Tax States in 2025

 Why Your Tax Base Is the #1 Choice for California Tax Refugees

-• Proven track record: Thousands of successful California exits with zero audit failures
+- Proven track record: Thousands of successful California exits with comprehensive documentation

-Background: Michael, a software company founder earning $700,000/year, lived in San Jose.
+Background: A software company founder earning $700,000/year living in San Jose.

-Challenge: Paying $70,000+ annually in California state income tax while working remotely.
+Challenge: Paying approximately $70,000 annually in California state income tax while working remotely.

-Solution: Established Texas domicile through Your Tax Base, filed Declaration of Domicile, updated all IDs, and tracked days meticulously.
+Approach: Established Texas domicile, filed Declaration of Domicile, updated all IDs, and tracked days meticulously.

-Background: Jennifer, a marketing director earning $220,000/year, worked remotely for a Los Angeles company.
+Background: A marketing director earning $220,000/year working remotely for a Los Angeles company.

 Challenge: High California taxes despite rarely being in the state due to travel.

-Background: David, an investment manager earning $1.2 million/year, lived in San Francisco.
+Background: An investment manager earning $1.2 million/year living in San Francisco.

-Solution: Established Nevada domicile through Your Tax Base, rented his SF home to tenants, and spent 250+ days in Nevada.
+Approach: Established Nevada domicile, rented SF home to tenants, and spent 250+ days in Nevada.

 Frequently Asked Questions